The questions you ask a real estate agent when selling a house are crucial.

 But it’s not.

-This is why this question is so important.
+That’s why this question is so important.

-The acceptable percentage can sometimes be a bit above 10% in lower priced areas across the U.S.
+The acceptable percentage can sometimes be a bit above 10% in lower-priced areas across the U.S.

 And you shouldn’t hire them if the answer you get is anything higher than that.